Robustness measures for quantifying nonlocality: Inequivalence of robustness measures

-The measurement settings for $d_\text{eff}=D$ were used in \cite{Collins2002,Kaszlikowski2000} as the optimal measurements for achieving the maximal Bell violation, obtained through numerical investigations.
+The measurement settings for $d_\text{eff}={ d}$ were used in \cite{Collins2002,Kaszlikowski2000} as the optimal measurements for achieving the maximal Bell violation, obtained through numerical investigations.
 We introduce the effective dimension to consider more general cases, where the measurements are performed in the subspace of the entangled states.
 In these settings, $d$ represents the degree of entanglement of $|\Psi_d\rangle_{AB}$, while $d_\text{eff}$ represents the incompatibility of the measurement settings.
 This approach allows us to explore scenarios in which highly entangled states are measured using less incompatible measurements, i.e. $d>d_{\text{eff}}$.
 (See examples in Fig. \ref{path_3d}.)

-For $d=d_{\text{eff}}$, higher dimensions, which imply higher entanglement and incompatibility, are expected to result in larger nonlocality.
-The generalized robustness aligns with this expectation, increasing monotonically for $d=d_\text{eff}=D$ from 2 to 25.
-However, the standard robustness yields inconsistent results: it remains constant at 0.207107 for even dimensions up to $D=8$ and increases for odd dimensions from 0.145489 to 0.198678 up to $D=7$ as shown in Fig. \ref{Ineq_d_1}.
+For $d=d_{\text{eff}}$, higher dimensions, which imply higher entanglement and incompatibility, are expected to result in larger nonlocality. { Namely, nonlocality is intuitively expected to increase with dimension.
+The generalized robustness aligns with this expectation, exhibiting a monotonic increase for $d$ from 2 to 25. } However, the standard robustness yields inconsistent results: it remains constant at 0.207107 for even dimensions up to ${ d}=8$ and increases for odd dimensions from 0.145489 to 0.198678 up to ${ d}=7$ as shown in Fig. \ref{Ineq_d_1}.
 Thus, they exhibit inequivalence with an increase in the number of dimensions up to eight.
 Consequently, we can confirm that no LOSR operation transforms the probability distributions from odd- to even-dimensional cases and vice versa.
 This result contrasts with the case where an entangled state can be transformed from $|\Psi_d\rangle$ to $|\Psi_{d'}\rangle$ for $d>d'$ via local operations and classical communications \cite{Nielsen1999}.

 The inequivalence stands out most distinctively between the two- and three-dimensional cases.
 Thus, we further examine the inequivalence of these cases more extensively by considering $|\psi\rangle = \sqrt{q_0}|00\rangle+\sqrt{q_1}|11\rangle+\sqrt{q_2}|22\rangle$ for positive values $q_0+q_1+q_2=1$ and the measurement settings for $d_\text{eff}=2,3$ as defined in Eq. \eqref{eq:measure}.
 For $d=2$, the generalized and standard robustness measures exhibit similar behaviors, only with different scales, as shown in Fig. \ref{R_d3} (a) and (b).
 They both had maximal values for $|\Psi_2\rangle$.
 For $d=3$, the standard and the generalized robustness measures had the same values, as shown in Fig. \ref{R_d3} (c).
 In this setting, they attain their maximum value for the partially entangled state $(|00\rangle+\gamma|11\rangle+|22\rangle)/\sqrt{n}$, where $\gamma\simeq 0.7923$ and $n=2+\gamma^2$.
 This maximal violation condition is consistent with the result in \cite{Collins2002}.